Glenn Allen Jr.

-Glenn Allen Jr. (born September 24, 1970) is the co-owner of Allen-Hock Motorsports, an American Speed Association (ASA) team.
+Glenn Allen Jr. (born September 24, 1970) is an American co-owner of Allen-Hock Motorsports, an American Speed Association (ASA) team.
 He is a former auto racer, participating in both the ASA and the NASCAR Busch Series during his career, and earning the 1996 NBS Rookie of the Year award.

 Career

 Busch Series

 Allen participated in two Busch Series races from 1992 to 1995 before becoming a full-time driver in 1996.

 Other than Mike Dillon, he was the only rookie to participate in all 26 events that year, and had two top-ten finishes.
 His 14th-place finish in the standings earned him the Rookie of the Year award.
 His best year came in 1998, when he had 7 top-tens and finished 11th in the points.

 Afterwards, he joined Akins Motorsports to drive the No. 38 Ford Taurus in 1999.
 However, he struggled, finishing in the top twenty only five times in seventeen races, and was replaced by Hut Stricklin.
 Afterwards, Allen started in six races in the 2000 season, five of them for Felix Sabates.
 Failing to finish in the top twenty-five once, he was released.